-Your work, family, and relationships may form a large part of your reality and perhaps use up all of your available energy, and you perceive this as your service.
+It is possible that part of your obligations and responsibilities are to serve others, to attend to their needs or expectations.
+Your work, family, perhaps relationships, form part of your reality and may use up your available energy - and you perceive this as your service.
 How does this make you feel?
-Do these activities feel like your "calling," or like an obligation that lands upon you?
+Do these activities feel like your "calling", or like an obligation that lands upon you?

-Sometimes we don't see that we have a choice, and this may place an extra burden on us, which is perceived very differently than when we intentionally decide and choose where and how to "serve."
+Sometimes we don't see that we had a choice, and that may place an extra burden on us, which is perceived very differently than when we intentionally decide and choose where and how to "serve".